vasavi168/docs/help/templates.md

 ### Examples

-Creating a welcome message where the Message Template name is welcome and the message is
+Creating a welcome message where the Message Template name is `welcome` and the message is

 ```
-"Welcome {#var1#}.
+"Welcome @{{name}}.
 We look forward to serving you."
 ```

 Creating an order confirmation message where the Message Template name is `order_confirmation` and the message is

 ```
-"Your order {#var1#} for a total of {#var2#} is confirmed.
-The expected delivery is {#var3#}."
+"Your order @{{name}} for a total of @{{amount}} is confirmed.
+The expected delivery is @{{date}}."
 ```

 ### Content Template Validations

-- Two or more spaces are not supposed to use between 2 words, before word or afterword.
+- Two or more spaces are not supposed to use between 2 words, before word or after word.
-- All special characters (found on keyboard) are allowed, except < and > symbols
+- All special characters (found on keyboard) are allowed, except < and > symbols.
-- Variable format is {#var#} which is case sensitive
+- Variable format is @{{var}} which can have a defined name.
-- Or variable can be inserted by clicking the radio button (insert variable) above text box
+- Or variable can be inserted by clicking the radio button (insert variable) above text box.
-- Trans/Service category messages should have variable mandatorily
+- Trans/Service category messages should have variable mandatorily.
-- Promo category can have complete fixed content or with variable part
+- Promo category can have complete fixed content or with variable part.
-- There is no limitation in no.of variable per message
+- There is no limitation in number of variable per message.
 - Values like amount, date, a/c no, merchant names, OTP, codes, URL, customer names, card type, etc. needs to be - replaced with variables.

 ## Transactional

 Any message which contains OTP and requires to complete a banking transaction initiated by bank customer will only be considered as transactional.
-This is applicable to all banks (national/scheduled/private/govt and even MNC's).
+This is applicable to all banks (National/Scheduled/Private/Govt. and even MNC's).

 - OTP message required for completing a net-banking transaction.
 - OTP message required for completing credit/debit card transactions at a merchant location.